shaldengeki/seinmastudios.com/README.md

 Publishing
 ----------

+tl;dr: Mark post as non-draft, commit and push to `main`.

 Main commits deploy to [the site](https://seinmastudios.com) via a Github Actions workflow that compiles the site and pushes it to Github Pages.
 You should be able to simply merge into main and see changes reflected on the site within a minute or two.